Diffusion Models: A Comprehensive Survey of Methods and Applications: Connections with Other Generative Models

 where $Z_\theta = \int \exp(f_\theta(\mathbf x)) d\mathbf x$ is the partition function, which is analytically intractable for high-dimensional $\mathbf x$.
 For images, $f_\theta(\textnormal x)$ is parameterized by a convolutional neural network with a scalar output.
 Salimans et al. (2021) \cite{salimans2021should} compare both constrained score models and energy-based models for modeling the score of the data distribution, finding that constrained score models, i.e., energy based models, can perform just as well as unconstrained models when using a comparable model structure.

 Although EBMs have a number of desirable properties, two challenges remain for modeling high-dimensional data.
 First, learning EBMs by maximizing the likelihood requires MCMC method to generate samples from the model, which can be very computationally expensive.
 Second, as demonstrated in ~\cite{nijkamp2019anatomy}, the energy potentials learned with non-convergent MCMC are not stable, in the sense that samples from long-run Markov chains can be significantly different from the observed samples, and thus it is difficult to evaluate the learned energy potentials.
 In a recent study, Gao et al. (2021) \cite{gao2020learning} present a diffusion recovery likelihood method to tractably learn samples from a sequence of EBMs in the reverse process of the diffusion model.
 Each EBM is trained with recovery likelihood, which aims to maximize the conditional probability of the data at a certain noise level, given their noisy versions at a higher noise level.
 EBMs maximize the recovery likelihood because it is more tractable than marginal likelihood, as sampling from the conditional distributions is much easier than sampling from the marginal distributions.
-This model can generate high-quality samples, and long-run MCMC samples from the conditional distributions still resemble realistic images.